 Assertion of Aboriginal Right Does Not Automatically Confer Eligibility to Appeal a Regulatory Approval in O'Chiese First Nation v.
 Alberta Energy Regulator

 June 6, 2016

-Harvey Morrison, Partner at McInnes Cooper
+By Harvey Morrison, QC, Partner at McInnes Cooper

 On June 2, 2016, the Supreme Court of Canada denied an Alberta First Nation’s request to appeal the Court of Appeal’s dismissal of its bid to challenge a regulatory approval.
 The Alberta Court of Appeal had decided the First Nation couldn’t appeal the regulatory approval because it didn’t prove that it was eligible to do so under the specific wording of the relevant legislation.
 The decision brings the threshold question of eligibility to appeal into the forefront.
 This might limit the extent to which a First Nation will use regulatory appeals to challenge a regulatory decision.

 Here is a look at the decision and how project proponents in the energy and natural resources sector should refine their risk analyses of Canadian projects and works.